A High Court challenge has been brought against An Bórd Pleanála’s decision to give the go-ahead for a data centre in Co Meath.

 The Coynes, claim the planning authority’s decision in early July granting planning permission is flawed, invalid and should be set aside.

-Represented by barrister Jon Kenny, instructed by solicitor Gabriel Toolan, the Coynes claim the decision does not comply with planning regulations, the 2000 Planning and Development Act and the EU Directive on Environmental Impact Assessments.
+Represented by barrister Jon Kenny, instructed by solicitor Gabriel A. Toolan, the Coynes claim the decision does not comply with planning regulations, the 2000 Planning and Development Act and the EU Directive on Environmental Impact Assessments.

 Read the full Irish Times aritcle here